acrackintheice/expense-tracker/README.md

 # Expense Tracker

 This is a vacation project.
-It is a system that can be used to store information about where you are spending your money.
+It is a system that can be used to store information about where your money is being spent.